& Snow Play Areas.There are two managed areas at Mt Buffalo National

 Media and Reports

-We aim to communicate conditions at Mt Buffalo in a
+We aim to communicate conditions at Mt Buffalo in many

 Updates are sent via email to all those who request it.

-The emails contain information on snow condition, road conditions, requirement
+The emails contain information on snow conditions, road conditions, requirement

-to fit/not fit chains, condition of toboggan areas, café opening hours, weather
+to carry/not carry chains, condition of toboggan areas, cafe opening hours,

-forecasts etc. Information on winter fun is also on Tourism North East website www.visitmountbuffalo.com
+weather forecasts etc. Information on winter fun is also on Tourism North East

 Vic Roads manage the Mt Buffalo Tourist Road so